ICI3D/ICI3D.github.io/futures/shadow.md

 9:30-9:45	Workshop objectives (Juliet)

-10:00-10:45	The WHY of ICI3D (Moderator: Gavin)
+10:00-10:45	The WHY of ICI3D (Moderator: Gavin) HIDE Need groups
-* [25 minutes small groups; 20 minutes big group]
+* (25 minutes small groups; 20 minutes big group)
-What problem/s are we trying to solve?
+	* What problem/s are we trying to solve?
-Why does / should ICI3D exist?
+	* Why does / should ICI3D exist?
-What are our priorities and values?
+	* What are our priorities and values?
-* HIDE Need groups

 10:45-11	Morning break